 It’s even worse when you accidently leave the name of a different college in, or mix up the “fun” pieces of information you pulled from their emails.
 Trust us – this happens all the time.
 And yes, it matters.
 Don’t be one of those applicants!

 If you have visited the school, specifically mention that.

 Tell them that you have been to their campus already, mention what you saw and what you liked, and can see yourself there.

 If you haven’t been able to visit, but you have talked with current students via phone or email (which hopefully you have, and if you haven’t, you should!), talk about that!
-Show the admissions officers that your thorough research has only further convinced you to apply there.
+You can reach out to the admissions offices of schools that you’re interested in to ask to be connected to a current student who has similar interests to your own.
+When you include this in your essay, you’ll show the admissions officers that your thorough research has only further convinced you to apply there.

 Show your excitement and talk specifics.